CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-handheld-device-client/overview.md

 ### .NET Compact Framework

-The WMS application requires a specific version of the .NET Compact Framework based on the operating system running on your device:
+The WMS client requires a specific version of the .NET Compact Framework depending on the operating system installed on your device:

+    - **For Window CE** - Download the appropriate .NET Compact Framework for your version of Windows CE from [here](https://download.computec.one/software/wms/tools/NETCFv35.wce.armv4.cab)
+    - **For Windows Mobile / Handheld Compact** - Download the corresponding .NET Compact Framework [here](https://download.computec.one/software/wms/tools/NETCFv35.wm.armv4i.cab).

 ### Device Libraries

-Libraries for a specific brand of a device:
-(for operating a barcode scanner)
+Different device brands require specific libraries to support barcode scanning functionality.
+The following libraries are required for the corresponding devices:

+    - **Intermec with Windows CE 5 and Windows Mobile 5** - Download the library [here](https://download.computec.one/software/wms/tools/Intermec_WindowsCE_Mobile_5.cab).
+    - **Intermec with Windows CE 6 and Windows Mobile 6** - Download the library [here](https://download.computec.one/software/wms/tools/Intermec_WindowsCE_Mobile_6.cab).
+    - **Symbol Devices** - Download the library [here](https://download.computec.one/software/wms/tools/Symbol.all.arm.cab)

 ### DataWedge

-:::info
+:::note
-DataWedge service has to be turned off on Motorola and Symbol devices for the application to work correctly.
+If you are using Motorola or Symbol devices, the DataWedge service must be turned off for the WMS application to function correctly.
+Ensure that the service is disabled before running the application.
 :::

 ## Installation

+Follow these steps to install the CompuTec WMS Client on your handheld device:

-1. Download the CompuTec WMS Client Windows CE file from [here](../../../releases/download.md) and transfer it to the mobile device or download it directly (click [here](../computec-wms-client-download.md) to learn more about CompuTec WMS Client Download).
-Open the destination folder on the device and run the file.
+1. Download the CompuTec WMS Client for Windows CE file from the link provided [here](../../../releases/download.md) and transfer it to the mobile device or directly from the device (click [here](../computec-wms-client-download.md) to learn more about CompuTec WMS Client Download).
+Open the folder where the file was saved on the device and run the installation file.

-2. Choose a desired installation folder and click OK.
+2. Select your desired installation folder and click "OK".

-3. The "Installing CompuTec WMS" form with a progress bar will be displayed.
+3. The "Installing CompuTec WMS" window will appear with a progress bar.
+Wait for the installation process to complete.

-4. The installation is complete when the installation form is gone.
-Go to the Programs menu and choose the CompuTec WMS icon to start the application.
+4. Once the installation is complete, the installation window will close.
+Navigate to the Programs menu and select the CompuTec WMS icon to launch the application.

 ## Cold Boot

 Click [here](./cold-boot.md) to learn how to keep the application and its configuration in case of a cold boot.

 ---
+By following the above instructions, you will be able to successfully install the CompuTec WMS Handheld Device Client on your Windows CE or Windows Mobile device.
+Ensure that you meet all system requirements and have the necessary libraries installed for smooth operation.

+If you encounter any issues during installation or setup, contact technical support for assistance.